brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 ![QueryAnyWhere](img/KatanaQueryAnywhere.jpg)
 The live prototype with 2,000,000 sample records is hosted in Stitch and can be accessed here:
-(right-click open in new tab) https://customer-rytyl.mongodbstitch.com/
+__HTML JavaScript Application:__ (right-click open in new tab) https://customer-rytyl.mongodbstitch.com/

 Here are two hosted html page that sends and requests customer sample data through a REST based API.
 The html is a perfect simulation for seeing the documents sent through a microservice interaction: